Charleston, West Virginia Drunk Driving Accident Attorney

 Drunk driving is a significant problem in the United States and in West Virginia, as seen firsthand by the West Virginia drunk driving accident attorneys at Tiano O’Dell, PLLC.
 In West Virginia, 1,092 people died in drunk driving accidents from 2003 to 2012.
 Hundreds of thousands more suffered serious injuries.
 Thousands will never recover from these injuries and will always live with permanent disabilities such as paralysis or brain injury.
 The state has many laws in place to prevent driving under the influence (DUI), including severe penalties for those who drive over the legal blood alcohol concentration limit (0.08%).

 Despite state laws, drunk drivers get behind the wheel thousands of times every year.
 Driving drunk is a criminal offense that destroys lives.
 If you or a loved one has suffered unthinkable losses at the hands of a drunk driver, do not let the responsible party escape justice.
-Come to the attorneys at Tiano O’Dell, PLLC for help.
+Contact the Charleston personal injury attorneys at Tiano O’Dell, PLLC for help.

 Drunk Driving Statistics